Skip to main content

 Conclusion

 Forward P/E captures growth becoming cheaper - but only when estimates are credible.
-The winning formula: Forward P/E <25x + estimate revisions up 3+ months + 5+ analyst coverage + last 2 earnings beats + margin expansion = 72% success rate with 19% average returns.
+The winning formula: Forward P/E <25x + estimate revisions up 3+ months + 5+ analyst coverage + margin expansion = 72% success rate.
 Without quality filters, forward P/E is just guessing analyst accuracy (48% success).
-Master estimate revision analysis, and forward P/E becomes your early warning system for GARP opportunities before the market fully prices growth acceleration.
+Master estimate revision analysis, and forward P/E becomes your early warning system for GARP opportunities.

 METAactive